satellite-image-deep-learning/model-training-and-deployment/README.md

 * For more comprehensive definitions checkout [Object-Detection-Metrics](https://github.com/rafaelpadilla/Object-Detection-Metrics)
 * [Metrics to Evaluate your Semantic Segmentation Model](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2)

-# Free online compute
+# Cloud GPUs
 A GPU is required for training deep learning models (but not necessarily for inferencing), and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fastai site](https://course19.fast.ai).
 For personal projects I have historically used Google Colab with data hosted on Google Drive.
 The landscape for GPU providers is constantly changing.
-I currently recommend [lightning.ai](https://lightning.ai/)
+I currently recommend [lightning.ai](https://lightning.ai/) or AWS

 ## Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.